JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 The new lighting algorithm for Solari 0.20 has been simplified down to just two dispatches:
 1. Initial pathtracing, up to 3 bounces, plus temporal resampling
-2. Spatial resampling, and shading
+2. Spatial resampling and shading

-These two passes handle DI, GI, diffuse, and specular lighting effects, all with a single set of reservoirs and initial sampling routine.
+These two passes handle DI, GI, diffuse, and specular lighting effects, all with a single set of reservoirs and a single initial sampling routine that does pathtracing.

 The basic idea is that you start with your bog standard pathtracer:
 1. Perform NEE at the current path vertex (use RIS to choose a good sample for this)